yosi-dediashvili/SubiT/design/classes.md

 Notice that the provider will not drop version because they come from a different title.
 That's not its job.

+Titles will be united using the title's own equality method.

 **The basic structure of the TitleVersions will look like that:**
 ```python
 class TitleVersions: